Soooda/MacOSToggleDesktopItemsDisplay/README.md

 ## Misc.

-You like this project, please don't hesitate to give it a star.
+If you like this project, please don't hesitate to give it a star.
 Cheers~